UQ-Trust-Lab/LoDen/README.md

 # LoDen
-##Citation
+## Cite LoDen
-If you use Loden for research, please cite the following paper:
+If you use LoDen for research, please cite the following paper:

 @article{Ma2023LoDen,
 title={LoDen: Making Every Client in Federated Learning a Defender Against the Poisoning Membership Inference Attacks},